Ways to Improve IVF Success: Evidence-Based Strategies

 Conclusion

-The most reliable way to improve IVF success is not to add more treatments indiscriminately.
-It is to understand the diagnosis, choose a protocol that fits the patient, protect safety, and avoid interventions that sound plausible but lack strong evidence.
+The most reliable way to improve IVF success isn’t adding more treatments indiscriminately — it’s understanding the diagnosis, choosing a protocol that fits the patient, protecting safety, and staying wary of interventions that sound plausible but lack strong evidence.

 FAQ